great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_choose_between_working_with_a_single_or_multiple_batches_of_data.md

 ---
-title: How to choose between working with a single Batch of data, or multiple Batches
+title: How to choose between working with a single or multiple Batches of data
 ---
 import Prerequisites from '../connecting_to_your_data/components/prerequisites.jsx' import Tabs from '@theme/Tabs';